labowitz/MovieTools/README.md

       --normalize           Normalize across a each image using 1-99 percentile to 0~65535(16bit)

+## MovieStackCreator_EVOS.py
+A script to combine seperated images from a timelapse movie taken by EVOS (most of time a montage)

 ## GenerateStage.py
 A script to generate a stage file for metamoreph.
 Be careful, this script also generate z-distance, so it will damage the objective if set too high.
 The generated pattern will be a AxB grid in CxD wells in 24 well plate, start from coodinate (0,0)